 Boundary Waters wilderness in Minnesota closed due to fire

-FINLAND, Minn.
-(AP) - The U.S. Forest Service has closed a popular recreational wilderness area in northeastern Minnesota as the state’s largest active wildfire threatens the 1-million-acre property.
+SUPERIOR NATIONAL FOREST, Minn.
+(AP/KEYC) - The U.S. Forest Service has closed a popular recreational wilderness area in northeastern Minnesota as the state’s largest active wildfire threatens the 1-million-acre property.

 The Boundary Waters Canoe Area Wilderness stopped issuing entry permits Saturday, but it was not known if campers already in the expansive wilderness area would be evacuated.